osinenkop/stable-baselines-playground/run/ppo_vispendulum_self_boost/README.md

 ```

 #### Evaluation
+> [!IMPORTANT]
+> Please notice that the evaluation should be run only after the proposed training step completed.
+> The training process uses: `python pendulum_visual_ppo.py --normalize`

 NOTICE: `--fallback-checkpoint` and `--eval-checkpoint` have to be defined in this step.

-After training, to evaluate a visual PPO agent on the normal pendulum environment:
+After training, to evaluate a visual PPO agent in the normal pendulum environment:

 ```shell
 python pendulum_visual_ppo.py --notrain \